hypi-universe/docs-legacy/content/faq.md

 * No matter the data volume, variety or velocity, Hypi's built in scalable storage is available to meet your application needs

 ** 5. Hypi NET**
 * A community connecting ideas and developers.
-Share programming ​knowledge and find customers.
+Share programming knowledge and find customers.
 * For non- developers Hypi NET provides an opportunity for collaborative working connecting those with development skills to those with a development need.

 **6. Marketplace**